 Production Results: What Companies Are Actually Saving

 These techniques aren't lab results.
 Teams running them in production report savings that match or exceed the research benchmarks — on real workloads, at scale.
+(The documented case studies below are 2024–2025 deployments; the frontier-vs-small price gap they exploited is wider still in the 2026 GPT-5.5 / Opus 4.8 / Gemini 3 era.)

 What the Research Shows